lsmithso/skcmd/README.txt

 The server logs some Skype status messages to stdout, and  signals them on D-Bus.

-Status logged includes inbound/outbound call progress (in particular inbound call ringing), contact authorization  requests and contact status changes (online, away etc).
+Status logged includes inbound/outbound call progress (in particular inbound call ringing), contact authorization requests, contact status changes (online, away etc) and chat messages.

 These are plain text messages so a TTS should be able to announce them.

 skcmd also signal D-Bus with these status messages.
 A simple skcmd.el is included that listens for this signal and announces it to emacspeak.

-** TODO

-Packaging
-Upload to some code repo somwhere
-More commands -  add new contact and chat.
-Better byilt in help command.
-More d-bus clients - e.g., one that announces incoming calls to espeak.
-Licencing model.

 ** Disclaimer